 This was where the rich and famous once stayed, and Elvis Presley’s Blue Hawaii was filmed.
 The property consists of 20 acres fronting the highway at Wailua Beach, combined with 15 acres of state-leased land.

-Kauai Coco Palms Resort never ceases to amaze us with its popularity.
-Nor does the fact that it remains as an eyesore and safety hazard on the island after being largely destroyed nearly 3 decades ago.
+Kauai Coco Palms Resort never ceases to amaze us with its enduring popularity.
+Nor does the fact that it remains an unexpectedly awful eyesore and safety hazard on the island after being largely destroyed nearly 3 decades ago during Hurricane Iniki.

-We receive and you can read a plethora of fascinating comments about your fond memories of Coco Palms and ongoing dreams for its future.
+This post has been read 200,000 times, which is some indication of your love of and fascination with Coco Palms.
+You can read hundreds of fascinating comments depicting your fond memories of Coco Palms and ongoing dreams for its future.

 The sad truth, however, is that Coco Palms will never be redeveloped.
-Read on for why with the latest details.
+Read on for more on that.

-The original building core was to be an integral part of the final development.
-That, however, is no longer possible.
-What has happened is that the steel rebar within the buildings’ concrete has corroded and failed due to exposure to ocean salt and moisture.
-The corroding steel has cracked the concrete and spall due to the swelling and the increase of the tensile load on the steel.
-While it was previously believed that only impacted upper floors, we can state unequivocally from our own observations that it has now terminally affected the entire infrastructure.
+The original building core was to be an integral part of any final development.
+That, however, became impossible.
+What happened is that the steel rebar within the buildings’ concrete corroded and failed due to exposure to ocean salt and moisture.
+The corroding steel cracked the concrete and spall due to the swelling and increased tensile load on the steel.
+While it was previously believed the issue only impacted upper floors, we can state unequivocally from our own observations that it has now terminally affected the entire infrastructure.